VTickner/100-days-of-code-python/README.md

 Key features implemented:

 - Smooth movement - each segment follows the one ahead for fluid motion.
-- Directional logic - the snake cannot instantly reverse direction (e.g. for up to down).
+- Directional logic - the snake cannot instantly reverse direction (e.g. from up to down).
-- Manual screen updates - use of `tracer(0)` and update() gives full control over rendering.
+- Manual screen updates - use of `tracer(0)` and `update()` gives full control over rendering.
 - Enhanced code clarity by introducing type annotations and comprehensive docstrings.
 - Refactored both `main.py` and `snake.py`.